Aptoide/pixelscamp/README.md

 ### Description

 Every participant of Pixels Camp will have a AppCoins credits gift card with $5 worth of AppCoins credits.
 AppCoins is a [cryptocurrency](https://coinmarketcap.com/currencies/appcoins/) used by Aptoide and other app stores for in-app purchases.
-[AppCoins credits](https://medium.com/@PauloTrezentos/what-are-appcoins-credits-appc-c-2217e8f8568c) is a easier way to use AppCoins without the need to pay Ethereum gas fees, using smart contracts to register the events in the blockchain and with  collateral deposits.
+[AppCoins credits](https://medium.com/@PauloTrezentos/what-are-appcoins-credits-appc-c-2217e8f8568c) is an easier way to use AppCoins without the need to pay Ethereum gas fees, using smart contracts to register the events in the blockchain and with collateral deposits.

-> Aptoide / AppCoins team challenges the Pixels Camp participants to develop a game (any game) where for each round, the participants deposit some AppCoins and the winner takes it all.
+> Aptoide / AppCoins team challenges the Pixels Camp participants to develop a game (any game) where at§ each round, the participants deposit some AppCoins credits and the winner takes it all.

 The steps would be as follow:

-1. Step 1 - Preparing the game
+1. **Step 1** - Preparing the game

 In the begin of the round of your game, you create a new wallet (ERC20) and ask the participants to transfer AppCoins credits to that wallet.
 The ammount of AppCoins should be the same among the participants.
 To make it easier, you can show a QR code with the wallet address, and the participant use their [AppCoins wallet](https://play.google.com/store/apps/details?id=com.appcoins.wallet&hl=en) to scan it and do the transfer.

-2. Step 2 - Waiting for the participants
+2. **Step 2** - Waiting for the participants

 After a certain time (e.g. 30 seconds), if you have 2 or more deposits, it means you have enough participants and the show can start.

-3. Step 3 - Game on: do your magic
+3. **Step 3** - Game on: do your magic

 This is the creative part.
 You can choose a skills or a game of chance.